 You can find a large array of the different types available at many home and garden stores or other suppliers. so it’s very easy to get hold of at reasonable prices in easy to carry bags.

-As with landscaping stones, if you can buy in larger quantities then it will be much cheaper.
+As with landscaping stones, if you can buy them in larger quantities, then it will be much cheaper.
 It’s usually sold by the yard or 1/2 yard and available for both delivery or pickup.

 Is Mulching Worth the Effort?

-Overall we think organic mulching is well worth the time and effort as it really benefits the soil and your plants, plus it can make your flower beds look great.
+Overall, we think organic mulching is well worth the time and effort as it really benefits the soil and your plants, plus it can make your planting schemes look great.

 But as with rock mulches, there are several things to think about so let’s recap the pros and cons.